TOCSV Function in DAX

 - IncludeHeaders: It is an optional parameter.
 A boolean value (TRUE or FALSE) specifies a header with column name as the first row.
 Default is True.

-Example: Lets we the following table named ‘Student List’.
+Example: Let's say we have a table named ‘Student List’.

 Let’s create a measure with name “TOCSV measure”.